-Through March 31, 2015, all of our revenues have been derived from the sale of Afirma.
-Our solution to date has been delivered primarily to physicians in the United States.
+Through September 30, 2015, all of our revenues have been derived from the sale of Afirma.
+To date, Afirma has been delivered primarily to physicians in the United States.
 We generally invoice third-party payers upon delivery of a patient report to the prescribing physician.
 As such, we take the assignment of benefits and the risk of collection from the third-party payer and individual patients.
 Our third-party payers in excess of 10% of revenue and their related revenue as a percentage of revenue were as follows: